chadbaldwin/chadbaldwin.github.io/_posts/2021-01-07-use-cross-apply-to-clean-up-queries.md

 ----

-## Using CTE's
+## Using CTEs

-CTE's are a great tool, allowing you to re-use a table expression multiple times.
+CTEs are a great tool, allowing you to re-use a table expression multiple times.
 But they're not great about allowing you to re-use a column expression.

 ```tsql
 WITH cte_1 AS (